- Department of Mathematics

 - Faculty resources

 The Master of Science in Mathematics requires thirty-six (36) units of coursework with an overall of at least 3.0 grade point average.
 At least twenty-seven (27) of these units must be at the 500-level or above, and any 400-level courses must be approved by the department.
 No course, or equivalent, which is required for a Bachelor of Science in Mathematics at CSUSM can be used to satisfy these requirements.
 At least thirty (30) units towards the degree must be earned at CSUSM; any units not earned in residence at CSUSM must be approved by the department.
-All requirements should be satisfied within seven years of initial acceptance into the program.
+All requirements must be satisfied within five years of initial acceptance into the program.

 Two options are available:

-- thirty (30) units of non-thesis coursework, six (6) units of Math 699 Thesis, and a Masters Thesis, or
+- Thirty (30) units of non-thesis coursework, six (6) units of MATH 699 Thesis, and a Masters Thesis, or